abhitejdivi5/Ab-s-Analog-and-Mixed-signal/2. SAR_ADC Design/B. Bootstrapped Switch.md

 With Regards,
 **Abhitej Divi**

 This project involves designing a **Bootstrapped Switch** for sampling and holding the input signal.
-The circuit utilizes a charge pump, enabling the output to reliably hold the sampled signal during the comparison phase in later steps.
 The switch is designed to operate with a **5 pF load capacitor**, suitable for sampling into a **10-bit capacitor DAC**.

 ---